 Rebecca B. Yarrison, PhD

-Assistant Professor, UK Program for Bioethics
+Associate Professor, UK Program for Bioethics

 Departments of Internal Medicine, Pediatrics, Philosophy, and College of Nursing